 Appointments and Affiliations:

 - Senior scientist, Evaluative Clinical Sciences, Trauma, Emergency & Critical Care Research Program, Sunnybrook Research Institute

 - Director, thromboembolism program, Sunnybrook Health Sciences Centre

 - Professor, department of medicine, University of Toronto

-- Member, Centre for Patient Safety, University of Toronto
+- Member, Centre for Quality Improvement and Patient Safety, U of T

 - Epidemiology, prevention and treatment of thromboembolic disorders